-There are no plans to deprecate the App Engine first generation runtimes at this time, except for Go 1.9.
-The second generation runtimes represent the future direction of App Engine; however, developers and customers using the first generation runtimes will continue to receive support and feature updates.
+There are no plans to deprecate additional App Engine first-generation runtimes at this time.
+The second-generation runtimes represent the future direction of App Engine; however, developers and customers using the first-generation runtimes will continue to receive support and required system updates.

 To learn more about the support plan for first-generation runtimes, see Long-term support for legacy runtimes.